Buying a new CPU for your PC can be a daunting task, especially if this is your first time.

 Modern games, as well as other applications, are getting more and more demanding by every new release, and that is not something surprising.
-It means that they are asking for more cores so they can properly run without any issues.
+It means that they are asking for more cores so they can adequately run without any issues.

-If you are in the market looking for a gaming CPU, the first thing that I would suggest you to do is considering the core count.
+If you are in the market looking for a gaming CPU, the first thing that I would suggest you do is considering the core count.

 Dual cores are a big no, and quad cores are slowly being pushed out of the way as well.
 This leaves you with hexacores and above.